spheredev/neosphere/README.md

 ========

-The latest stable Sphere GDK release at the time of this writing is **Sphere 5.5.1**, released on Sunday, September 13, 2020.
+The latest stable Sphere GDK release at the time of this writing is **Sphere 5.5.2**, released on Monday, November 30, 2020.
 Sphere GDK downloads are provided through GitHub, and the latest version is always available for download here: